 Sounds intriguing, right?
 Read on to learn all about keratin treatment basics and about how this treatment can work for you.

 Best Keratin Treatment Guide

 Keratin hair treatments work to repair gnarly split ends by restoring the protein bonds in your hair, causing them to reform, seal and straighten.

-- The treatment is then sealed in with heat via a blow-dryer or flat iron, which creates a humidity-resistant and frizz-free finish.
+The treatment is then sealed with heat via a blow-dryer or flat iron.
+This creates a humidity-resistant and frizz-free finish.

-- After you have the formula applied, you’ll have to let it set untouched for 72 hours, meaning no wetting or even placing behind the ears (extreme, we know).
-You will then have to use a sodium and sulfate-free shampoo to help maintain the treatment.
+After you have the formula applied, you’ll have to let it sit untouched for 72 hours.
+This means no wetting or even placing behind the ears (extreme, we know).
+You will then have to use sodium and sulfate-free shampoo to help maintain the treatment.
 In general, you can expect your treatment to last for around two to two and a half months.

 Who should try keratin treatments?

 Since these treatment options create straight and smooth locks, those with curly or frizzy hair are the ideal candidates.
-They may be beneficial for someone who constantly blow dries or flat irons their hair who is also looking to cut down on styling time.
+They may be beneficial for someone who constantly blow-dries or flat irons their hair who is also looking to cut down on styling time.
 They are also ideal for someone seeking a solution for healthy hair, as keratin treatments can make locks healthier and feel more nourished over time.
-They also work on various hair textures, including African American hair types and those who have color-treated or chemically-processed hair.
+This treatment also works on a variety of hair textures, including natural hair types and those who have color-treated or chemically processed hair.

 Pregnant women should speak to their doctors if they ever want to try these treatments, as some formulations may have higher concentrations of chemicals than others.
 Also, keep in mind that the treatment is not ideal for those with straight hair, fine hair, or hair that is way too bleached or over-processed.

 While you won’t get the exact same results as you would in the salon, there are at-home keratin options you can use to get a similar, temporary effect between washes.